sirixdb/sirix/README.md

 We not only support all XPath axis (as well as a few more) to query a resource in one revision but also novel temporal axis which allow the navigation in time, A transaction on a resource can be started either by specifying a revision number to open or by a given point in time.
 The latter starts a transaction on the revision number which was committed closest to the given timestamp.

 ## Simple Examples
+Think of the XDM-node API of a persistent DOM interface for Sirix, whereas the transaction is based on a cursor:

 <pre><code>final Path file = Paths.get("sirix-database");

 // Create the database.